HKIS R1-12 Co-Curricular Philosophy Statement

 Club Fundraising Policies and Guidelines

-• Student Senate and Service Clubs are primary fundraising groups.
-In some circumstances, other clubs and activities might be given permission to fundraise for equipment, etc.
+- Student Senate and Service Clubs are the primary fundraising groups.
+Only in exceptional circumstances (as decided by the Associate Principal for Student Life) will other clubs and activities be given permission to fundraise for equipment, etc.

 Each class, club or activity’s treasurer is responsible for all funds collected.
 He/she